 For something so small they don't half cost a lot of money.
 Fear not, help is at hand.
-Child Benefit is worth at least £80 a month; more if you have more than one child.
+Child Benefit is worth a monthly payment of at least £80; more if you have more than one child.

 What is Child Benefit?

-Child Benefit offers extra financial help for parents and guardians.
-It’s worth £20.70 a week for your eldest child and £13.70 for every additional child.
+Child benefit offers extra support with childcare costs for parents and guardians.
+Child benefit payments are worth £20.70 a week for your eldest child and £13.70 for every additional child.

 It isn’t taxed and your income doesn’t affect it, unless you are a high earner earning over £50,000.